Haley Peters

-Haley Peters (born September 17, 1992) is an American professional women's basketball forward.
-She was undrafted in the 2014 WNBA Draft, but has signed with three separate teams in her career.
+Haley McCloskey Peters (born September 17, 1992) is an American professional basketball player for the Southside Melbourne Flyers of the Women's National Basketball League (WNBL).
+She was undrafted in the 2014 WNBA draft, but has signed with WNBA and international professional teams during her career.

 College career

 Before coming to Duke, Peters was a McDonald's All-America selection in 2010, and New Jersey Gatorade Player of the Year.
-During her Freshman year at Duke, she started 9 games and was named to the All-ACC Academic Team, a feat she would accomplish during all 4 years at Duke.
-Peters started all 33 of Duke's games during her Sophomore year, and 36 games during her Junior year.
-As a Senior, she was a preseason Naismith National Player of the Year candidate and started 31 games for Duke.
+During her freshman year at Duke, she started 9 games and was named to the All-ACC Academic Team, a feat she would accomplish during all 4 years at Duke.
+Peters started all 33 of Duke's games during her sophomore year, and 36 games during her junior year.
+As a senior, she was a preseason Naismith National Player of the Year candidate and started 31 games for Duke.

 While at Duke, Peters helped the Blue Devils win two ACC Women's Basketball Tournaments, three ACC regular season titles, and make three appearances in the Elite Eight of the NCAA Division I women's basketball tournament.
 Peter's ranks sixth on Duke's all-time rebounding charts.